haechristine/TextualElementImpact/README.md

 We concluded with a p-value less than 0.05 that we reject the null hypothesis suggesting that the description length has a significant impact on the rating.

 ## Framing a Prediction Problem
+To create a a predictive model to answer our data science question

+predict ratings classification problem

 ## Baseline Model
 Our baseline model will use a linear regression with the features being "description_length" and "n_steps", using an evaluation metric of the mean absolute error.